Disentangling Style and Content in Anime Illustrations: Results

 To test our main goal of disentangling style and content in the generator's input code, we show that the style code and content code do indeed only control the respective aspect of the generated image, by fixing one and changing the other.
 In figure \ref{fig:fix-style}, in each group of two rows, the leftmost two images are examples of illustrations drawn by an artist in the dataset, and to the right are 12 samples generated from the style of the artist.
 Since this can be expected from a conventional class-conditional GAN, it is not the main contribution of our method.
 In particular, the strength of our method, is the ability to generate the same content in different styles where facial shapes, appearances, and aspect ratios are faithfully captured.
 We refer to Appendix~\ref{sec:disscusdsions} for additional results and discussions.
 Figure \ref{fig:fix-content} shows 35 images generated with a fixed content and different style codes.

 \paragraph{Style Transfer.}

-As a straightforward application, we show some style transfer results in figure \ref{fig:transfer}, with comparisons to existing methods, the original neural style transfer \cite{gatys2016image} and StarGAN \cite{choi2018stargan}.
+As a straightforward application, we show some style transfer results in figure \ref{fig:transfer}, with comparisons to existing methods, the original neural style transfer \citep{gatys2016image} and StarGAN \citep{choi2018stargan}.
 We can see that neural style transfer seems to mostly apply the color of the style image to the content image, which, by our definition, not only fails to capture the style of the style image but also alters the content of the content image.
 StarGAN managed to transfer the overall use of color of the target artist and some other prominent features like size of the eyes, but otherwise fails to capture intricate style elements.
 Our method transfers the style of the target artist much more faithfully.

 \paragraph{Evaluation.} Other than visual results, there is no well-established quantitative measure for the quality of style transfer methods and accessing experts for anime styles is challenging for a proper user study.
-The evaluation in \cite{chou2018multi} is audio specific.
-In \cite{choi2018stargan}, the classification accuracy on the generated samples is given as a quality measure.
+The evaluation in \citep{chou2018multi} is audio specific.
+In \citep{choi2018stargan}, the classification accuracy on the generated samples is given as a quality measure.
 However, this seemingly reasonable measure, as we shall argue in appendix \ref{sec:ablation-c2}, is not adequate.
 Nevertheless, we do report that the samples generated by our generator can be classified by style by our classifier with 86.65\% top-1 accuracy.
 Detailed testing procedure, results and analysis can be found in appendix \ref{sec:ablation-c2}.
 A comprehensive ablation study is given in Appendix \ref{sec:ablation}, where major differences from previous approaches are evaluated.
-We have also approached several anime enthusiasts and they were able to distinguish the synthesized styles based on the artworks of known artists.
+The effectiveness of stage 1, the disentangling encoder, is evaluated quantitatively in section \ref{sec:nist-quant}.

 \paragraph{Limitations.}

 Due to the relative scarcity of large labelled collection of artworks depicting a consist set of subjects, we have thus far not collected and tested our method on examples beyond portraits and artistic styles beyond anime illustrations.
 We also noticed some inconsistencies in small features, such as eye colors, presumably due to small features being disfavored by the per-pixel reconstruction loss in stage 1, as well as our choice of architecture with fixed-size code rather than fully convolutional.
 Additional discussions can be found in Appendix \ref{sec:disscusdsions}.